gavin-ho1/wharton-investing-comp/README.md

 # Wharton Investing Competition Codebase

+## This repository contains all trading strategies, stock filtering, portfolio allocations, backesting, and projections used in the 2025-2026 [Wharton Global High School Investment Competition](https://globalyouth.wharton.upenn.edu/competitions/investment-competition/) along with detailed descriptions of each part of the code.

-This repository contains a multi-phase quantitative investing workflow designed to identify promising stocks, construct an optimized portfolio, and project its future performance.
+It contains a multi-phase quantitative investing workflow designed to identify promising stocks, construct an optimized portfolio, and project its future performance.
 The entire process is configurable via the `config.yaml` file.
-It also contains the code we used to generate various graphs and tables used in our final writeup
+It also contains the code we used to generate various graphs and tables used in our final writeup.

 ## Investment Pipeline